This post may contain affiliate links. Please read our disclosure policy.

 Deliciously tart Lemon Curd is an easy treat, perfect for summer!
 Enjoy it as a dessert on its own or use it in pies and cakes.

 What is Lemon Curd?

-You can pour lemon curd over cakes, put it on top of sugar cookies, use it as a pie filling, and more!
-It has a thick consistency but it’s smooth texture makes it delicious with so many desserts.
+Pour homemade Lemon Curd over cakes, put it on top of Sugar Cookies, use it as a pie filling in Lemon Meringue Pie, and more!
+It has a thick consistency but its smooth texture makes it delicious with so many desserts.

 How to Make Lemon Curd

 Impress your guests with this EASY Lemon Curd recipe.
 It is filled with Lemon flavor!